Maryland Rent Increase Laws

 hash-markHow Much Can a Landlord Raise Rent in Maryland?

 Maryland does not have any statewide rent control measures in place.
 However, individual cities and counties can enact their own rent control laws if they choose.
-Therefore, landlords are allowed to raise rents as much as they see fit, provided there are no local maximum rent increase limits.
+If you don't live in a Maryland city or county with local rent control laws, landlords are allowed to raise rents as much as they see fit, provided they provide the appropriate amount of notice.

 hash-markMaryland Rent Control Exemptions